OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-26.md

 ## 1 Samuel 26:1

-Then the Ziphites came to Saul at Gibeah, saying,
+The Ziphites approached Saul at Gibeah and said,
 “Is David not keeping himself hidden on the hill of Hachilah, which is opposite Jeshimon?”

 ## 1 Samuel 26:2

-So Saul set out and went down to the wilderness of Ziph,
+Saul then set out and journeyed to the wilderness of Ziph,
-taking with him three thousand chosen men of Israel,
+bringing with him three thousand chosen men of Israel,
 to search for David in the wilderness of Ziph.

 ## 1 Samuel 26:3